InversionSpaces/KEEP/proposals/refinement-types.md

 In this code snippet constructor argument of the `Offset` class is checked each iteration.
 But through static analysis it is possible to verify that the check is redundant.
-The compiler can even possibly elide it, thus allowing "threading" semantic correctness of a value through calls.
+The compiler can possibly erase it, thus maintaining semantic correctness of a value between calls.

 # Proposed extension

+## Refinement Classes

 We propose to add a `Refinement` annotation which can be applied to inline value classes.
 Such classes are called *refinement classes*.
 Their single value parameter is called